01

 02

-An emergency management concept for an organization is to be developed, encompassing emergency preparedness, emergency response, and post-emergency recovery.
-To establish and sustain such a process, an efficient management system (guidelines, processes) is necessary, along with the requisite internal prerequisites (resources, roles, committees).
-The strategic responsibility domain (overall responsibility for entrepreneurial or planning actions), tactical responsibility domain (implementation of strategic directives), and operational responsibility domain (execution of directives from strategic and tactical levels) are distinguished.
-Without proper organization, an emergency cannot be effectively managed!
+A concept for the emergency management of an organization must be created, covering both emergency preparedness, emergency management and emergency follow-up.
+In order to establish and maintain such a process, an efficient management system (guidelines, processes) and the necessary internal requirements (resources, roles, committees) are necessary.
+A distinction is made between the strategic area of responsibility (overall responsibility for the business or planning activities), the tactical area of responsibility (implementation of the strategic specifications) and the operational area of responsibility (implementation of the specifications of the strategic and tactical level).
+An emergency cannot be managed without organization!

 03

-Creation of Emergency Plans and Integration into Workflows and Processes
+Creation of emergency plans and integration into procedures and processes

-Here, reactivation plans, information and communication plans, and more are developed, all of which need to be integrated within an operational structure.
-Competencies and decision parameters can also be defined.
-A "business continuity mode" should be outlined, as well as strategies for transitioning from this state back to regular operations.
-The planning of crisis communication should not go unnoticed – it's a critical internal and external measure to inform customers, business partners, authorities, the public, and your own employees appropriately.
-Risks stemming from reporting obligations (e.g., publicly traded companies), reputation damage, or even waves of customer terminations can be more detrimental than the actual incident itself, in some cases!
+This is where restart plans, information and communication plans, etc. are created, which are to be embedded in a process organization.
+In addition, competencies and decision-making parameters can be defined.
+An "emergency operation" should also be defined, as well as return strategies from this status to normal operation.
+The planning of crisis communication should also not go unmentioned, which is a very important internal and external measure in order to adequately inform customers, business partners, authorities, the public and your own employees.
+Risks from reporting obligations (e.g. listed companies), damage to reputation or waves of cancellations by customers can cause more damage than the actual incident itself!

 04

-I would be delighted to work with Mr. Salvador and the team again on the next project.
+I would be happy to work with Mr. Salvador and his team again on the next project.
 Thank you and all the best!

 Andreas Freitag, BMW AG

 My TISAX® audit went smoothly and was successful right from the start.
-We were able to demonstrate our information security according to TISAX® and can now attract new automotive clients.
+We were able to demonstrate our information security in accordance with TISAX® and can now win new automotive customers.

-Any gaps in our preparation or examination were promptly addressed, and Opexa provided documents of high quality.
-I can highly recommend the team led by Klaus Höllerer, Klaus Kilvinger, and Thomas Salvador.
+Gaps in our preparation and testing were closed promptly and high-quality documents were delivered by Opexa.
+I can only recommend the team around Klaus Höllerer, Klaus Kilvinger and Thomas Salvador.

 Dr. Samir Kadunic, MAASU GmbH

-During the examination of customer requirements in the TISAX® domain, there was an urgent need for consultation within the company.
-Thanks to the assistance of Opexa Advisory GmbH, we were able to fulfill our customer requirements and achieve our goals with significant cost savings.
+When reviewing customer requirements in the area of TISAX®, the company urgently needed advice.
+Thanks to the help of Opexa Advisory GmbH, we were able to meet our customer requirements and also achieve our goals with significant cost savings.

-Opexa Advisory is the ideal partner due to their extensive automotive experience, project know-how, and their competent, efficient, and straightforward support.
+Opexa Advisory is the ideal partner due to its many years of automotive experience, project know-how and competent, efficient and uncomplicated support.

 Herbert Schmidt, Dennemeyer & Co.
 GmbH